abozhilov/set-utils/README.md

 # @abozhilov/set-utils - v1.0.0

-Utility library for working with built-in `Set`.
+Utility library for working with the built-in `Set`.

 Written in TypeScript.